ilifu/ilifu_user_docs/docs/getting_started/access_ilifu.md

 # Logging in to ilifu services

-There are two main ilifu service platforms, including the SLURM batch schedular and JupyterLab.
+There are two main ilifu service platforms, including the SLURM batch scheduler and JupyterLab.

-## SLURM batch schedular
+## SLURM batch scheduler

 SLURM is a job scheduling system.
 It consists of a single head node and many worker nodes.
 The head node is likened to a controller and manages the cluster resources and job submissions.